Five Keys to Successful Seed Starting

-Avoid letting them dry out – soil pulling away from the sides of the pot is a sign that it’s drying out.
+Avoid letting your seedlings dry out – soil pulling away from the sides of the pot is a sign that it’s too dry.
 If the medium seems dry, give it a spritz of H20 with a mister.
 Misting is much gentler than a watering can and won’t dislodge your delicate seeds.

 Different seeds like different temperatures to germinate and thrive.
 There are a few crops that prefer cool soil, like spinach and peas, so you can sow them directly outside when the soil can be worked.
 But most other seeds, including tomatoes, peppers, and cauliflower, need some heat to sprout and grow nice stocky plants (typically, mid- to upper-70’s is ideal).

-You can buy heat mats from gardening stores or catalogs or you can DIY by supplying bottom heat by putting your seed flat on top of the refrigerator, television, or other warm spot.
+You can also create a DIY alternative to supplying bottom heat by putting your seed flat on top of the refrigerator, television, or other warm spot.
 A 40 watt incandescent bulb positioned just under a metal shelf pointing up makes a good heat source for seed pots placed on the shelf – just ensure the shelf is metal and there is no threat of fire!

 Once your seeds germinate, they need lots of light or you’ll end up with weak, spindly plants.
 Your light can come from a very bright window that keeps your seedlings in bright, direct sunlight all day (not very common) or from artificial lights.
 Although the fancy ‘grow lights’ tend to work best (after all, that’s what they were designed for), any fluorescent light will work.